 Twenty Two percent of active domains on the web use WordPress, that’s near 1 in every 4 websites.
 WordPress is the most popular content management system (CMS) in the world because it’s intuitive, easy to use, and you can literally set it up and start building a website in just minutes.
 Anything that’s popular or mainstream has the potential to be exploited.
 Since WordPress has the largest footprint, it’s the biggest target for hackers.
 If you own a WordPress website, you owe it to yourself to learn about basic security and hardening if you value your online presence.
 Websites serve one basic purpose in nearly all cases: to directly or indirectly make money.
-If your website was hacked or infected with malware, your website could be defaced, broken and taken down, or your traffic could be hijacked.
+If your WordPress website crashed, could be potentially hacked or infected with malware, your website could be defaced, broken and taken down, or your traffic could be hijacked.

 You may think you have to be a web design expert, or some coding techno genius to better secure and lock down your website – but that’s really not the case.
 Much like car maintenance, a tiny bit of knowledge and understanding can go a really long way.